LoMaply/Genetic/README.md

 This is a repository to test an implementation of a genetic algorithm for team matching.

-Currently as the fitness function has not been decided upon, Fitness shall temporarily be defined by how close an array is to being sorted in ascending order.
+For now, the actual fitness function containing variables to match people is still being tested.
+For now this algorithm will judge fitness based on how close an array is to being sorted in ascending order.
+- Fitness = Total sum of array indexes where i = arr\[i\]

-The following are some of the settings for the algorithm as detailed by the reference paper (uploaded to Teams)
+The following are some of the settings for the algorithm as detailed by the [reference paper](https://www.sciencedirect.com/science/article/abs/pii/S0950705117304914#sec0013) (also uploaded to Teams)

 - Generation Gap = 0.9
 - Crossover Operator Probability = 0.9